AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### (2) Alternative minimum taxable income ####

-The term “alternative minimum taxable income” means the taxable income of the taxpayer for the taxable year—
+The term "alternative minimum taxable income" means the taxable income of the taxpayer for the taxable year—

 (A) determined with the adjustments provided in section 56 and section 58, and